walshbr/introduction-to-text-analysis/topic-modeling/bags-of-words.md

 ]
 ```

 A bag of words model generates a list of words that occur in the corpus as a whole, and then how often.
-So a bag of words model for the following two sentences might produce a list of the
+So a bag of words model for the following two sentences might produce something like the following:

 Sentence 1: "Barbara is doing fine, thank you."
 Sentence 2: "Thank you, Dave.
 Doing fine."

 ```
-Sentence 1
+Words
 [

-]
+    "Barbara",
-Sentence 2
+    "is",
-[
+    "doing",

 ]